-The OFA continued to advise the Ministry of Research and Innovation on venture capital investments made by the Ontario Capital Growth Corporation through the Ontario Venture Capital Fund, the new Northleaf Venture Catalyst Fund, and the Ontario Emerging Technology Fund.
-The CEO of the OFA is a director on the board of the Ontario Capital Growth Corporation.
+The OFA continued to advise the Ministry of Economic Development, Trade and Employment on venture capital investments made by the Ontario Capital Growth Corporation through the Ontario Venture Capital Fund.
+This included providing advice on the structure of the new Northleaf Venture Catalyst Fund.
+The CEO of the OFA is a director on the board of Ontario Capital Growth Corporation.